ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | Queue Full Threshold | **/Disk/QFullThreshold** = 8 |
 | TCP/IP Heap Size | **/Net/TcpipHeapSize** = 32 |
 | TCP/IP Heap Maximum | **/Net/TcpipHeapMax** = 1536 |
-{: caption="Table 3.
-ESXi servers advanced configuration settings for Automated instances and clusters" caption-side="bottom"}
+{: caption="ESXi servers advanced configuration settings for Automated instances and clusters" caption-side="bottom"}

 [^maxvol]: This setting is required for IBM Spectrum® Protect Plus because this service might use more than the default number of NFS mounts on the ESXi server.